Azure/iotedge/doc/troubleshoot-checks.md

 When using manual provisioning, the FQDN of the IoT Hub is taken from the connection string.
 For DPS provisioning, you must specify the FQDN of the IoT Hub using the `--iothub-hostname` parameter.

 Note that these checks do not perform a TLS handshake with the IoT Hub.
+They only test that a TCP connection can be established to the respective port.

 ## Edge Hub can bind to ports on host